FOR A BREAKDOWN OF MY LATEST ADVENTURE PLEASE CONTINUE READING THE BLOG POST BELOW!

 “Hidden Beauty” is the only name I knew, and all it mostly took was asking the locals to point me in the right direction.

+The road you need to go on is called Thatch Hill road.
 Blue Hole is probably the most popular attraction in this area but I wasn’t looking for popular.
 When I was close to Blue Hole, I had to sieve through the five+ guides attempting to solicit their services, but thankfully one of them gave me the directions I needed after they realized I wasn’t planning on staying there.

 “Just go up ih road and drive till you reach the end!
 Yaah go see one big big yard weh own by one Rasta man!“